Smoking a Turkey for Thanksgiving

 • And probably more than I’ve forgotten!

-Last fall, I bought myself an electric smoker.
-I know that die-hard barbecue experts thumb their nose at this, but, I’m not in a BBQ competition, and not trying to be “authentic.”
-I’m just trying to get a nice smoked flavor into my foods.
+I know that die-hard barbecue experts thumb their nose at electric smokers.
+But I’m not in a BBQ competition, and not trying to be “authentic.”
+I’m just trying to get a nice smoky flavor into my meat.
 I can set the temperature and let the electric heat element keep steady heat.
 Wood chips are fed on the side, and a few batches of chips impart enough smokiness for my purposes.
 Call me a slacker.

 One of the perks of smoking a turkey is that my oven is free for baking rolls and pies, instead of commandeered for several hours on Thanksgiving morning.

-Since this was my first time smoking a turkey, I did a dry run last Saturday to see how it would work out.
-When turkey is 79 cents per pound, it’s a good time to experiment a little.
-The smoked meat was much more flavorful than regular roasting, and we’ve been enjoying turkey soup, salads and sandwiches the last few days with the leftovers.
+Since this was my first time smoking a turkey, I did a dry run last Saturday.
+When turkey is 79 cents per pound, it’s a good time to experiment.
+So we’ve been enjoying a lot of turkey soup, salads and sandwiches the last few days with the leftovers.

 I used a frozen turkey, one that is “self-basted” with a salt solution.
-Yes, I know that free-range and fresh turkeys are supposed to be better, but you usually need to order them in advance and they cost more.
+Yes, free-range and fresh turkeys are supposed to be better, but you usually need to order them in advance and they cost more.

 Before smoking, I covered the turkey in a spice rub and let it sit overnight.
 I loosely stuffed the inside cavity with chunks of onion and apple, and fresh herbs. overnight.

-So, I thawed the turkey for a few days in the fridge.
-Then I liberally sprinkled on my BBQ rub (here’s my recipe) and some poultry seasoning, both inside and out.
-(After pulling out the neck and giblets.) so the flavors permeate the meat.
+After thawing the turkey for a few days in the fridge, and pulled out out the neck and giblets for gravy-making.
+I liberally sprinkled on my BBQ rub (here’s my recipe) both inside and out so the flavors permeate the meat.

-No, I didn’t wash my turkey and I didn’t brine it either.
-I happen to think that trying to rinse a big bird probably splashes more salmonella bacteria around your kitchen than any good it does.
+I didn’t wash my turkey or brine it.
+I think trying to rinse a big bird probably splashes more salmonella bacteria around your kitchen than any good it does.
 My turkey already had a saline solution in it, so I skipped wet-brining.

 Instead of dressing, I loosely stuffed the inside cavity with half of a cut-up onion, a cut-up apple for moisture and sweetness, and fresh sage and parsley.
-I put my turkey in a small roasting pan to catch the drippings and moisture run-off during the cooking process.
+I put my turkey in a small roasting pan to catch the drippings during the cooking process.

 The turkey went inside my electric smoker for 8-10 hours.

 After letting the spice-rubbed turkey sit overnight in the refrigerator, I started the electric smoker early the next morning.
-I filled the steam pan with water to add some moisture during cooking and set the temp at 275 degrees for 8 hours, which for a 13.5-pound turkey was about 30 minutes per half-hour.
-I fed in wood chips a few times, but left it pretty much alone for about 6 hours.
+I filled the steam pan with water to add moisture during cooking and set the temp at 275 degrees for 8 hours, which for a 13.5-pound turkey was about 30 minutes per half-hour.
+(275 is the highest temp my electric smoker will go.)
+I fed in wood chips every hour, but didn’t open the door for about 6 hours.

-Then I started getting impatient and checking the temperature, and every time I opened the door, some of the heat escaped.
+Then I got impatient and kept checking the temperature, and every time I opened the door, some of the heat escaped.
 So it probably took an hour longer than necessary to reach 170-175 degrees in the thigh and 165 in the breast, which is what America’s Test Kitchen recommends.
-Then I loosely wrapped it with foil and let it sit for a half hour to “rest” and let the juices get back into the meat.
+I loosely wrapped it with foil and let it sit for a half hour to “rest” and let the juices get back into the meat.

 My first attempt wasn’t pretty on the outside but this smoked turkey was tender and juicy on the inside.